ZedObaia/django-pyqt/README.md

 # django-pyqt
-Starter project and directory structure to use PyQt5 with Django 2 ORM for *nix systems
+This is a tool to help you develop desktop applications using Python Qt bindings of your choice for the 'front end' with django ORM for the backend.

+ Currently we only support *nix.

 Tested with PyQt5.11 and Django 2.1 on Ubuntu 18.4

 Note that you need PyQt5 and Django to be already installed
+***

 # Installation
 >Clone the repo then run: